 - The availability of indexing for the journal.

 - Online only is the preferred format for receipt.

-The DVD/Video Collection supports the undergraduate curriculum and academic programs at Lycoming College.
+The Video Collection supports the undergraduate curriculum and academic programs at Lycoming College.
 To that end, within a defined budget allocation, Snowden Library will:

 - Purchase DVDs that are directly related to classroom use or co-curricular/enrichment activities.

-- Prefer DVD as the format of choice for purchases; VHS tapes will only be purchased as an exception to the policy.
+- Prefer DVD or streaming video as the format of choice for purchases; VHS tapes will not be purchased.

-- Purchase public performance rights (PPR) for selected videos.
-The Snowden Library cannot add DVDs to the collection unless they are produced in compliance with copyright law.
+- Purchase/license with public performance rights (PPR) where available.
+(Snowden Library cannot add items to the collection unless they are produced in compliance with copyright law.)

 - Purchase only formats for which there is viewing equipment readily available on campus.

 Most materials for the College Archives are acquired by donation.
 A small number of items that were originally published by Lycoming College or relate to the early years of the college are purchased each year.